The Physics of Driving: Natural Forces, Friction, Traction and BalanceUpdated Dec. 25, 2020

 Centrifugal and centripetal forces

 Centrifugal and centripetal forces work in opposition to each other and affect objects traveling on a curved path.
 Unless you spend all your time driving on straight, high-speed expressways, these forces will regularly play a part in the way your vehicle behaves on the road.
 To understand centrifugal and centripetal forces, it helps to imagine any curve you are driving on as part of a complete circle.
-Centripetal force pulls your vehicle towards the center of this circle, while centrifugal force pulls it directly away from the center.
+The centripetal force pulls your vehicle towards the center of this circle, while centrifugal force pulls it directly away from the center.
 While driving on a curved road your car will always be acted on by both these forces.
 You must learn to find a balance between them to avoid understeer (not turning enough) and oversteer (turning too much), while driving along a curved pathway.
 The skills and techniques required to achieve this are explained in full here.

 Friction and your tires